MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

      .NET 5 has reached [end of support](https://dotnet.microsoft.com/platform/support/policy) .
 1. `Job start` form parameters in .NET 5 Web Console were mandatory.
 1. Horizontal scrolling added to navigation tree, fixes rendering of deeply nested contents.
-1. API endpoints have been hardened and issues with respect to user permissions not being honoured are fixed.
+1. API endpoints have been hardened and issues with respect to user permissions not being honored are fixed.
 1. Timestamps seen on the Console now match the system's time zone.
 1. Runbooks at root level (that is, without any parent Folder) are now visible.
-1. Swagger (aka.
-[OpenAPI](https://swagger.io/specification/)) spec describing the API is published along with the app.
+1. Swagger (also known as [OpenAPI](https://swagger.io/specification/)) spec describing the API is published along with the app.
 1. [Packaged in a Microsoft Installer (.msi)](https://www.microsoft.com/download/details.aspx?id=103552) along with an installer UI to simplify the installation/uninstallation.

 ### Prerequisites for installation